-NetSim Academic: NetWork Lab on your Desktop
+NetSim Academic: a network lab on your desktop

 NetSim Academic

 NetSim Academic is an economical option for educational customers intending to use NetSim for lab experimentation and teaching.
-Looking at doing Network R & D? then NetSim Standard is the product you should explore.
+Looking at doing network R&D?
+Then NetSim Standard is the product you should explore.
 The version comparison table shows the features available in the different versions of NetSim.

 Feature NetSim Academic Open Source